 Waihi is an Independent School for day and boarding boys from Year 4 - 8.
 The school is situated north of Winchester on State Highway 1 in South Canterbury.
 Ten hectares of attractive grounds and updated facilities provide an excellent environment for a boy to be a boy.
 Waihi is committed to remaining a small school with the roll limited to 120 boys.
 Generally two thirds of the school are boarders drawing from Canterbury through to Southland.
-Dayboys travel from Timaru, Geraldine, Ashburton and surrounding areas either by private transport or on one of two school buses that operate available routes.
+Dayboys travel from Timaru, Geraldine, Pleasant Point, Ashburton and surrounding areas either by private transport or on one of four school buses that operate available routes.

 Since opening in 1907 the focus of the school has been to challenge boys to set goals and target achievement in a wide range of areas in order to develop all aspects of their life.
 Through professionalism and a committed staff we provide a learning environment that offers each boy the opportunity to fulfil his potential in a range of academic, sporting, cultural, spiritual and social programmes which prepare him for secondary school and beyond.